fotoflo/alfred-whatsapp-linker/readme.md

 Alfred will append the country code 62 and then Alfred will open the link in the browser and the browser will redirect over to the whatsapp app

+# to run test suite
+1. `npm install`
+2. uncomment the last light of the osascript file
+3. npm run jest

+# to package for alfred
+1. paste the workflow into the script in the existing workflow
+2. export